-This article about Making Meaning is the second in a series of three about the practical application of the Gestalt Method to organisations: Raising Awareness; Making Meaning; Encouraging and Supporting Contact.
+This article is about Making Meaning in organisations.
+It is the second in a series of three about the practical application of the Gestalt method to organisations: Raising Awareness, Making Meaning, Encouraging and Supporting Contact.

 Gestalt in Organisational Development (OD): Making Meaning